iPad Air vs. iPad Mini 2: Which is best?

 The iPad Air (below) has the edge when it comes to brightness and contrast ratio.
 Measuring the maximum brightness to be 410cd/m2 and contrast ratio at 1,000:1.

-In comparison, the iPad Mini 2 (below) clocked a maximum brightness of 396cd/m2 and contrast ration of 729:1.
+In comparison, the iPad Mini 2 (below) clocked a maximum brightness of 396cd/m2 and a contrast ratio of 729:1.

 The best choice when it comes to the two displays has a lot to do with your size preference.
 Do you want a portable device to fit into a large coat pocket, or do you want the biggest possible screen?